 Code W-Employer contributions to a Health Savings Account (HSA).
-Show any employer contributions (including amounts the employee elected to contribute using a section 125 (cafeteria) plan) to a Health Savings Account (HSA).
+Show any employer contributions (including amounts the employee elected to contribute using a section 125 (cafeteria) plan) to an HSA.
 See Health Savings Account (HSA) on page 6.

 Code Y-Deferrals under a section 409A nonqualified deferred compensation plan.
-Include current year deferrals under a section 409A nonqualified deferred compensation plan.
-Any earnings during the year on current year and prior year deferrals must also be reported here.
+It is not necessary to show deferrals in box 12 with code Y. For more information, see Notice 2008-115, available at www.irs.gov/irb/2008-52_IRB/ index.html.
+However, if you report these deferrals, show current year deferrals, including earnings during the year on current year and prior year deferrals.
 See Nonqualified deferred compensation plans on page 7.